Excitation of nonlinear second order betatron sidebands for Knock Out slow extraction at the third-integer resonance: Nonlinear beam spectra under excitation

-A response of the beam to an excitation near the second order betatron sideband can only be observed for the nonlinear case with sextupoles switched on.
+A response of the beam to an excitation near the second order betatron sideband at $10-2q_\x$ can only be observed for the nonlinear case with sextupoles switched on.
+The response is measured at the $10^\text{th}$ harmonic because of the higher transfer impedance of the \SI{50}{\ohm} terminated pickup.
 The measurement demonstrates the existence of the second order sideband and the feasibility of exciting it.
 While the response is very weak compared to the first order sideband, one has to keep in mind that the \gls{btf} does not give insight into the beam oscillations at any but the excited frequency.
 For example, spectral components near the second order sideband induced by excitation at the first order sideband are not visible.
 However, the dip in the response at the first order sideband suggest, that in this case the primary oscillation frequencies are shifted away from the excitation frequency where the \gls{btf} is not sensitive \cite{Cortes.20XX}.
 Therefore, in the following, the beam motion is investigated by means of Schottky spectra in simulations.